The Adventures of Baron Munchausen

 It's a good commentary with a few chuckles to be had as the two throw barbs around, but it feels pretty laid back for a Gilliam track.
 I haven’t listened to Criterion’s original LaserDisc commentary, so I can’t say if it’s more similar to what I would have expected.
 I’m sure a lot of the same material is covered there, but I still feel a little disappointed they didn’t include it, if only for posterity’s sake.

-With the commentary being the only feature found on the first disc, the second dual-layer disc consists of all the video features, including the 72-minute documentary The Madness and Misadventure of “Munchausen,” initially produced for Sony’s 2008 edition.
+There are no other features to be found on the 4K disc.
+The release also includes two standard Blu-ray discs.
+The first dual-layer disc contains a standard high-definition presentation of the film and the Gilliam/McKeown commentary.
+The second dual-layer disc consists of all the video features, including the 72-minute documentary The Madness and Misadventure of “Munchausen,” initially produced for Sony’s 2008 edition.
 Even though the commentary managed to do a commendable job covering the film’s troubled production, the documentary digs even further into it, getting perspectives from both Gilliam and McKeown yet again.
 Also gathered are producers Steve Abbott and Thomas Schuhly, production designer Dante Ferretti, former president of Columbia Pictures David Picker, and actors John Neville, Sarah Polley, Eric Idle, Jonathan Pryce, Bill Paterson, and even Robin Williams.

 The documentary is divided into three sections covering specific production periods; the first part focuses on the script's development, financing, and casting.
 In this section, the early signs of a troubled production were planted after producer Arnon Milchan—who previously worked with Gilliam on Brazil—dropped out due to too many production companies coming in, including a new one established by another former Python members.
 Budget concerns were already in play, and though Gilliam and others insist that the budget was clear from the outset, it sounds as though new management coming into Columbia Pictures with a desire to put their imprint on projects early on started fighting over that.